dib-lab/2020-paper-sourmash-gather/manuscript.md

 ![
 **K-mer decomposition of a metagenome into constituent genomes.**
-A rank ordering for the first 36 genomes from the minimum set cover of the synthetic metagenome from [@doi:10.1111/1462-2920.12086], calculated using 700,000
+A rank ordering by remaining containment for the first 36 genomes from the minimum set cover of the synthetic metagenome from [@doi:10.1111/1462-2920.12086], calculated using 700,000
 GenBank genomes.
 The Y axis is labeled with the NCBI-designed name of the genome.
 In the left plot, the X axis represents the estimated number of k-mers shared between each genome and the metagenome.
-The red circles indicate the number of remaining k-mers at that rank, while the green triangle symbols indicate the total number of k-mers, including those already assigned at previous ranks.
+The red circles indicate the number of matching k-mers that were not matched at previous ranks, while the green triangle symbols indicate all matching k-mers.
 In the right plot, the X axis represents the estimated k-mer coverage of that genome.
-The red circles indicate the coverage with the remaining k-mers at that rank, while the green triangle symbols indicate total coverage with all k-mers in the metagenome, including those already assigned at previous ranks.
+The red circles indicate the percentage of the genome covered by k-mers remaining at that rank, while the green triangle symbols indicate total coverage with all k-mers in the metagenome, including those already assigned at previous ranks.
 ](images/gathergram-SRR606249.hashes.svg "minimum set cover for podar"){#fig:gather0}